tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   - ### Quest Types

     - **Martial Arts Quests**
-      - Tasks centered around learning, mastering, or uncovering secrets of various Gōngfu styles, often involving legendary masters or lost manuals.
+      - Tasks centered around learning, mastering, or uncovering secrets of various Gōngfū styles, often involving legendary masters or lost manuals.

     - **Historical Quests**
       - These missions delve into the rich history of the Silk Road and ancient China, allowing players to participate in or uncover historical events.